 These are powerful words from one AgingCare.com forum participant.
 It is a cry that is all too familiar for many family caregivers and one which will touch the hearts of most readers.
 Many of us feel alone when we are trying to care for our aging parents and there are no siblings to help, or our siblings won't help.
 When we have one parent who has this disease, it is hard.
 When we have two, it is often nearly unbearable.

-An Overlooked Impact of Dementia Care
+The Impact of Dementia Care on a Caregiver

 There are many different kinds of dementia.
 My dad's condition resulted from surgery, while Mom's developed more subtly—the type they used to call "senile dementia."
 Now it is called "organic brain disease."
 Whatever the type, Alzheimer's disease, vascular, Pick's disease, Parkinson's-related or just plain "organic brain syndrome," it is painful for the caregiver.
 Sometimes the pain is so raw and isolating that the caregivers become more ill than those they are caring for.